carlosgq2020/immigration-gpt-api/README.md

 # Immigration GPT API

 This project exposes a small FastAPI service for analyzing immigration case files using OpenAI models.
-The API allows you to submit legal questions and upload evidence documents for summarization.
+The API allows you to submit legal questions and upload evidence documents for summarization and legal analysis.

 ## Setup